 Get in Tune

 Your furnace works just like a car, the more you use it, the more ‘wear and tear’ your system will experience.
-This is why it’s so important to get a tune up for your system twice a year: spring and fall.
+This is why it’s so important to get a tune up for your system or conduct a furnace tune-up twice a year: spring and fall.